 How Automation Transforms Insurance Claims Processing

-Claims operations is one of the most critical functions within any insurance company.
+Claims operations are one of the most critical functions within any insurance company.
 But the insurance claims workflow is slow by nature and subject to disruptive clerical errors.
 In fact, the insurance industry is estimated to lose $80 billion annually in the U.S. alone due to fraud, according to the Coalition Against Insurance Fraud.
 The value of accurate, diligent insurance claims processing can’t be underestimated.

 And that’s exactly where Robotic Process Automation (RPA) can help.